 A knee replacement usually takes up to two hours.

-Your surgeon will make a single cut (10 to 30cm long) down the front of your knee.
+Your surgeon will make a single cut down the front of your knee.
 He or she will move your kneecap to one side to reach the knee joint.
 Your surgeon will remove the worn or damaged surfaces from both the end of your thigh bone and the top of your shin bone.
 He or she will usually remove your anterior cruciate ligament and may remove your posterior cruciate ligament.
 For support, your surgeon won’t remove your collateral ligaments.
 He or she will shape the surfaces of your thigh and shin bones to fit the artificial knee joint and then fit the new joint over both bones.

 Sometimes the back of your kneecap is replaced with a plastic part.
 This is called patellar resurfacing.